-Next, you need to focus on building good habits.
-Set aside some time to develop a system, and then build time into your schedule every day to help you stick to it!
-Because no matter what kind of solution you use - pen and paper, Google docs or Moraware with a fancy barcode reader - your inventory system will be useless if you don't update the information consistently.
+Focus on building good habits if a process is not already in place.
+Set aside time to develop a system, and then build time into the schedule every day to be consistent.
+No matter what kind of solution you use - pen and paper, Google Docs or Systemize Inventory with a barcode reader - your inventory system will be useless without solid processes and consistent information updates.

 When considering using Systemize Inventory, remember you must first be subscribed to, and using, Systemize before Inventory can be added.
 If you have questions, or feel ready to discuss the next steps, email firstname.lastname@example.org to talk with one of our Inventory experts.

 Getting started can be daunting, so we created a free, customizable spreadsheet to help.
 Download this EXCEL INVENTORY SPREADSHEET and follow the instructions below to get started.
 Many of our customers find the spreadsheet is enough to consistently track their inventory.

 - Identify who is responsible for tracking inventory.

 Start off with one person in charge of the process then delegate parts of managing inventory once processes are established.
 A large part of the job for this individual is gathering the updated information about inventory on a daily basis.